 4. Use of certain medications

-- Proton-pump Inhibitors – increases bacterial colonization in the duodenum and slows intestinal transit.
-This is one reason why it is important to use the best probiotics for SIBO natural treatment.
+- Proton pump Inhibitors – increase bacterial colonization in the duodenum and slow intestinal transit.
+This is one reason why using the best probiotics for SIBO natural treatment is important.

-- Immunosuppressant medications – affects the body’s natural immune response to fight harmful bacteria
+- Immunosuppressant medications – affect the body’s natural immune response to fight harmful bacteria.

 Diagnosis and Tests